Adversarial Patch Generation for Automated Program Repair: Methodology

+We utilise the BigFix dataset~\cite{li2020dlfix} and the Defects4J benchmark~\cite{just2014defects4j} to train and test our model.
+Following previous studies (e.g.,~\cite{li2020dlfix,chen2019sequencer}), we focus on collecting single-line fixes.
+For more details regarding the data used in our study, refer to Section \ref{sect:emp_eval}.

-To train our model, we used the BigFix dataset \cite{li2020dlfix}, which consists of pairs of buggy code and the corresponding human-provided fixed code.
-We removed duplicate pairs and collected only single-line fixes (as done in previous work ~\cite{li2020dlfix,chen2019sequencer}).
-Our final dataset consists of 5,749 buggy-fixed pairs, 500 of which were used for evaluation and the rest was used for training the model.
-During training, each buggy code fragment is input to the \texttt{Patch Generator}, which generates a candidate repair for the buggy code.
-The \texttt{Patch Discriminator} then examines two pairs.
-The first pair consists of the buggy code and the code fixed by human developers (collected from the dataset, e.g., \emph{ t.setAutoFlush(false, true);}).
-The second pair consists of the same buggy code and the code generated by the \texttt{Patch Generator}.
-The \texttt{Patch Discriminator} is trained to determine which pair contains a human fix and which pair contains an artificially generated fix.
+During the training process, we employ the \emph{Patch Generator} to generate candidate repairs for each buggy code fragment in the training set.
+Subsequently, a \emph{Patch Discriminator} is employed to compare two pairs.
+The first pair consists of the faulty code (e.g., \texttt{ t.setAutoFlush(false);}) and its corresponding human-fix obtained from the dataset (e.g., \texttt{ t.setAutoFlush(false, true);}).
+The second pair consists of the same faulty code and the code generated by the \emph{Patch Generator} (e.g., \texttt{ t.setAutoFlush(true);}).
+The \emph{Patch Discriminator} is trained to distinguish between the pair containing the human fix and the pair containing the artificially generated fix.

-During training, the \texttt{Patch Discriminator} passes the gradient of the loss (the degree to which it correctly classifies an artificial or human fix) to the \texttt{Patch Generator}.
-The \texttt{Patch Generator} uses this loss (combining with the loss calculated from the difference between the generated fixes and the ground truths) to improve its learning and continues trying to ``fool'' the \texttt{Patch Discriminator} by generating fixes as close as possible to human fixes.
-Once the training phase is finished, we use the trained \texttt{Patch Generator} for bug fixing and discard the \texttt{Patch Discriminator}.
-The \texttt{Patch Discriminator}'s job in out setting is to help improve the \texttt{Patch Generator} in the patch-generation game.
-In production phase (see Figure \ref{fig:approach}), the trained \texttt{Patch Generator} is presented with new buggy code fragments (e.g., \emph{ Processor childProcessor = routeContext.createProcessor(this);}), and it will suggest patches for fixing the bugs (e.g., \emph{ Processor childProcessor = this.createChildProcessor(routeContext, false);}).
+To optimize the model parameters, the \emph{Patch Discriminator} propagates the loss gradient, which quantifies its misclassification of artificial or human fixes, to the \emph{Patch Generator}.
+The \emph{Patch Generator} leverages this loss, combined with the loss computed from the difference between the generated fixes and the ground truth, to enhance its performance in producing fixes that resemble human-written ones, effectively attempting to `fool' the \emph{Patch Discriminator} by generating fixes that closely resemble human fixes.

+\begin{sloppypar}After completing the training phase, we utilise the trained \emph{Patch Generator} for inference purposes, while discarding the \emph{Patch Discriminator}.
+The primary role of the discriminator in our study is to facilitate teaching and enhancement of the \emph{Patch Generator}.
+During the inference phase (refer to Figure \ref{fig:approach}), the trained \emph{Patch Generator} is presented with new instances of buggy code fragments (e.g., \texttt{ Processor childProcessor = routeContext.createProcessor(this);} from the evaluation set).
+It then suggests patches for these buggy fragments (e.g., \texttt{ Processor childProcessor = this.createChildProcessor(routeContext, false);}).\end{sloppypar}